Kalcite/ChatGPT-Simple-communication-widget/README.md

 Some models that are not particularly powerful, such as
 Curie's price is $0.0020/1K tokens
 Babbage price is $0.0005/1K tokens
 These models have their own advantages.
-Please refer to the official documents above for details (there are options in the program)
+Please refer to the following official documents for details (there are options in the program)
 ### [About Model Selection](https://platform.openai.com/docs/models)
 ### Prepare to build a special tool for writing code based on [CodeX] : )
 ### [Check the number of your tokens](https://platform.openai.com/tokenizer)Is it really necessary to do this?
 Of course, but only when your balance is short : )